 means that it is accepted under the major model codes.

-AWPA charges no fees for listing products in its Standards.
+AWPA charges no fees for standardizing wood preservative

-Proponents may incur costs in developing data for submission to
+products.
+Proponents may incur costs in developing data

-AWPA, but AWPA does not require manufacturers to pay for
+for submission to AWPA, but AWPA does not require manufacturers

-listings or review of proposals.
-AWPA does offer an
+to pay for listings or review of proposals.

 What kind of data are needed to submit a